RUIT352MTP/Project1/README.md

-# Project1
+# Part 1 of Project 1
-this is project 1
+This is the first part of a many part project.